ElisaWissemann/BoardGameApp/README.md

 - Save selected Foodstyle in the DB and add it to the EventScreen

 EventFragment/AttendenceDialog:
-- Implement logic
+- handle UI-state

+AttendenceViewModel:
+- overwork updatedEventWithAttendence Method

 EventFragment/DelayedDialog:
-- Fix it - it doesn't show anything
+- implementLogic
 - handle UI-State

 EventFragment/HostRatingDialog: